Schengen Visa Validity, Duration of Stay, and Multiple Entry Visas

 The key difference between a standard Schengen Visa and an LTV is that an LTV holder cannot transit or visit any Schengen State other than that mentioned on the visa sticker.

 If you've been issued an LTV to Portugal, you may only travel to Portugal and no other Schengen Country.

 A national visa is a travel authorization document that allows long-term stays within a Schengen Area Country.
 This is commonly known as the Type D Visa or long-stay visa.

 A national visa holder will be allowed to stay in the Schengen territory for more than 90 days.
 Generally, a national visa enables its holder to apply for a residence permit or any other type of long-term visa.

-It's important to understand that this type of visa has its own visa requirements that are different from a standard type c visa (Schengen Visa).
+It's important to understand that this type of visa has its own visa requirements that are different from a Schengen visa type c.
 These documents include valid insurance policy/travel insurance, a valid travel document, proof of sufficient funds, proof of accommodation, and so on.

 Finally, let's look at the Schengen Visa sticker and how to read it.
 First, we'll look at some important information on your visa sticker.